JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches

-In this case, about $2.2\%$ protons from $^{12} {\rm C}$ cannot decay into $\bar{\nu}$ and $K^+$ since the corresponding proton invariant mass is smaller than the $K^+$ mass \cite{Hu:2021xjz}.
+In this case, about $2.2\%$ of the protons from $^{12} {\rm C}$ cannot decay into $\bar{\nu}$ and $K^+$ since the corresponding proton invariant mass is smaller than the $K^+$ mass \cite{Hu:2021xjz}.

-Secondly, we turn on hadron-nucleon model in GENIE.
+Secondly, we turn on the hadron-nucleon model in GENIE.
 The default GENIE uses the hadron-atom model to evaluate the FSI, which costs less time but does not include the $K^+ + n \to K^0 +p$ interaction.
 Meanwhile, we modify the target nucleon energy and the binding energy with $m_p - E_R$ (or $m_n - E_R$) and $E_B = E_R - k^2/(2 M_{^{11}\rm{B}})$ \cite{Bodek:2018lmc}, respectively.
-In addition, the fraction of $K^+$-nucleon charge exchange and elastic scattering interactions is corrected in terms of the numbers of spectator proton and neutron in the remaining nucleus.
+In addition, the fraction of $K^+$-nucleon charge exchange and elastic scattering interactions is corrected in terms of the numbers of spectator protons and neutrons in the remaining nucleus.
 With all these modifications, we finally got a distribution of \KPLUS kinetic energies as shown in Fig.~\ref{fig:KaonKinetic}.
 The charge exchange probability is about $1.7\%$ for \PD in $^{12}$C according to the result of the modified GENIE.